Heterogeneous Graph Neural Network on Semantic Tree: Experiments

-\textbf{Experimental Setup.} All of the experiments were conducted on a computer with dual 12-core Intel Xeon Gold 6226 CPU, 384 GB of RAM, and one NVIDIA Tesla A100 80GB GPU.
+\textbf{Experimental Setup.} All of the experiments were conducted on a machine with dual 12-core Intel Xeon Gold 6226 CPU, 384 GB of RAM, and one NVIDIA Tesla A100 80GB GPU.
 The server runs 64-bit Red Hat Enterprise Linux 7.6 with CUDA library v11.8, PyTorch v1.12.0, and DGL v0.9.

-\textbf{Datasets.} We evaluate \NAME on four graphs from the HGB~\cite{HGB} benchmark: DBLP, IMDB, ACM, and Freebase, a citation graph \textit{ogbn-mag} from the OGB benchmark~\cite{OGB} and a real-world email dataset collected from a commercial email platform.
+\textbf{Datasets.} We evaluate \NAME on four graphs from the HGB~\cite{HGB} benchmark: DBLP, IMDB, ACM, and Freebase, a citation graph \textit{Ogbn-Mag} from the OGB benchmark~\cite{OGB} and a real-world email dataset collected from a commercial email platform.
 We summarize the six graphs in ~\cref{tbl:datasets}.

 \textbf{Baselines.} For the four graphs from the HGB benchmark, we compare the \NAME results to the results reported in the HGB paper~\cite{HGB} as well as a state-of-the-art work SeHGNN~\cite{SeHGNN}.
-For \textit{ogbn-mag}, we compare the \NAME with top-performing methods from either the baseline paper or the leaderboard of OGB~\cite{OGB}.
+For \textit{Ogbn-Mag}, we compare the \NAME with top-performing methods from either the baseline paper or the leaderboard of OGB~\cite{OGB}.
+We use the unified metrics chosen by the benchmarks for a fair comparison, i.e., the HGB benchmark uses F1 scores while the OGB benchmark uses accuracy as metrics.
 For the email dataset, we compare \NAME with the best-performing baseline SeHGNN.
 All experimental results reported are averaged over five random seeds.

 \textbf{Ethics and Broader Impacts.} This work was reviewed and approved by independent experts in Ethics, Privacy, and Security.
 For the email dataset, all users' identities were anonymized twice, and the map from the second anonymized user IDs to the first anonymized user IDs was deleted.
 Furthermore, the data was handled according to GDPR regulations.
-In addition, the data was secured to protect against data leakage and the data flow was approved by a privacy manager.
-Since the goal of the model is to help protect email users from attacks, we believe there are no potential negative, societal impacts.